Kevin9000/Kevin9000.github.io/README.md

-A Website (portfolio) that has the job to show off my main projects
+A Website (portfolio) that has the job to show off my main projects.
+Also it has various link that can be used to contact me.